ExMAG: Learning of Maximally Ancestral Graphs: Graphs and Properties

 \paragraph{m-separation} Graphs encode conditional independence via separation criteria.
 For acyclic directed mixed graphs (ADMGs), \textit{m-separation} generalizes d-separation to handle bidirected edges.
-A path between nodes \( a \) and \( b \) is \textit{m-connecting} given a conditioning set \( C \subseteq \mathcal{V} \) if: (i) \( a \) and \( b \) are the endpoints; (ii) all non-colliders are not in \( C \); and (iii) all colliders are in \( \operatorname{an}_G(C) \).
-Nodes \( a \) and \( b \) are \textit{m-separated} given \( C \) if no such path exists.
+A path between vertices \( u \) and \( v \) is \textit{m-connecting} given a conditioning set \( C \subseteq \mathcal{V} \) if: (i) \( u \) and \( v \) are the endpoints; (ii) all non-colliders are not in \( C \); and (iii) all colliders are in \( \operatorname{an}_\mathcal{G}(C) \).
+Vertices \( u \) and \( v \) are \textit{m-separated} given \( C \) if no such path exists.